matrix-org/eslint-plugin-matrix-org/README.md

 - `matrix-org/javascript`: The style for JavaScript projects.
 - `matrix-org/react`: The style for React projects.
 Intended to be used in conjunction with `matrix-org/javascript` or `matrix-org/typescript`.
-- `matrix-org/legacy`: The style adhered to by established projects before ES6, namely `matrix-js-sdk`.
-It extends `matrix-org/javascript`.
-  DEPRECATED - DO NOT USE
-- `matrix-org/react-legacy`: Styling for React projects using Flowtype instead of TypeScript.
-Intended to be phased out.
-It extends `matrix-org/react`.
-  DEPRECATED - DO NOT USE
 - `matrix-org/typescript`: The style for TypeScript projects.
 It extends `matrix-org/javascript`.